ivy-llc/ivy/docs/overview/deep_dive/inplace_updates.rst

 However, the inclusion of this decorator means that in cases where the *mixed* function is called compositionally (there is no backend implementation), then the :code:`out` argument will also be handled `in the decorator`_, this time because of the lack of the :code:`support_native_out` attribute found on the compositional implementation.
 But this is not ideal.
 All compositional implementations are fully capable of handling the :code:`out` argument explicitly, and so handling it `in the decorator`_ will likely be less efficient, and prevent us from leveraging backend-specific in-place optimizations where they might exist when calling the individual Ivy functions of the compositional implementation.

-Therefore, we always add the :code:`support_native_out` attribute to *mixed* functions, to ensure that the :code:`out` argument is always handled directly by the compositional implementation, rather than being handled `in the decorator`_.
+Therefore, to allow the out argument to be handled in the compositional function itself we should add the :code:`handle_out_in_ivy` attribute to the compositional implementation in which case the :code:`handle_out_argument` will call the function by passing the `out argument as a keyword argument`_.

 copy argument
 -------------